Pernambuco: Dutch conquest

 In 1630, Pernambuco, as well as many Portuguese possessions in Brazil, was occupied by the Dutch until 1654.
-The occupation was strongly resisted and the Dutch conquest was only partially successful, it was finally repelled by the Portuguese.
+The occupation was strongly resisted and the Dutch conquest was only partially successful for these few decades.
 In the interim, thousands of the enslaved Africans had fled to Palmares, and soon the mocambos there had grown into two significant states.
 The Dutch Republic, which allowed sugar production to remain in Portuguese hands, regarded suppression of Palmares as important, but was unsuccessful in this.
 Johan Maurits van Nassau-Siegen, count of Nassau, was appointed as ruler of the Nieuw Holland (Dutch colonization enterprise in Brazil).

 In the 17th century, the Netherlands was experiencing a surge of freedom and progress, and wanted to expand their colonies in the American continent.
-An expression of this new economy was the Dutch West India Company, (modeled after the Dutch East India company which had influence throughout the world and controlled much of the trade between East and West).
+An expression of this new economy was the Dutch West India Company, (modeled after the Dutch East India Company which had influence throughout the world and controlled much of the trade between East and West).
 A Board of nineteen members appointed Prince Johan Maurits, Count of Nassau, Governor of Pernambuco.
 It was an auspicious choice for Northeast, because he was a lover of the arts with a deep interest in the New World.
 In 1637 he opened his government guidelines quite different from those of the Portuguese colonists, declaring "Freedom of Religion and Trade".
 His entourage contained traders, artists, planners, German and Dutch citizens.
 He was accompanied by six painters, including Frans Post and Albert Eckhout.
 Nassau also created an environment of Dutch religious tolerance, new to Portuguese America and irritating to his Calvinist associates.
 Nassau made efforts to reduce the sugar production monoculture by encouraging the cultivation of other crops, particularly foodstuffs.